furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Model_selection/lecture_16.md

     * Laplace approximation may be good but be careful of priors.
     * Define the effective number of parameters (see BDA3)
     * AIC, BIC, DIC, WAIC (summary to follow; see BDA3 for details)
+    * The paper ["Practical Bayesian model evaluation using leave-one-out cross-validation and WAIC"](https://arxiv.org/abs/1507.04544) by Vehtari, Gelman, and Gabry is a good (and reliable) source for theoretical and practical details on assessing and comparing the predictive accuracy of different models.
+Quote: "Cross-validation and information criteria are two approaches to estimating out-of-sample predictive accuracy using within-sample fits."
+The computations use the log-likelihood evaluated at posterior simulations of the parameters.

 ## Examples of information criteria